CustomerFX/FX.ActivityModuleJS/README.md

 **Value:** "lookup", "picklist", "textbox", "datepicker", "checkbox", "config".
 This required value indicates the type of customization you are adding.
 The "config" type allows you to create a configuration that only uses the General options (mainly for using the `onAfterDialogCreate` and `onBeforeSave` callback functions).

  **`id`**
 **Value:** The ID to use for the control.
 The ID will be automatically given a name if none included.
-Note: the ID will be prefixed with "activityEditor-" for the activity dialog or "historyEditor=" for the history dialog.
+Note: the ID will be prefixed with "activityEditor-" for the activity dialog or "historyEditor-" for the history dialog.
 **Default:** Based on configuration type, for example, for type "lookup", ID will be entity + "_lookup".

 **`label`**